KelvinHere/Yoga_Milestone_4/testing.md

     - **Valid requests**
         - GET request with a valid lesson_id displays a pre-filled lesson form ready for editing
         - POST request updates a lesson with the new form data
-        - Current lesson image is disaplayed
+        - Current lesson image is displayed
         - If the lesson image is updated, the current image displayed is removed from the page and replaced with `<p>Update image to <strong>"NEW FILE NAME"</strong></p>`
         - When submitting a loading spinner is displayed while files are uploaded